ridimashrotriya12/Chatterly/README.md

 # ⚡ Chatterly

-ZapChat is a powerful real-time chat application built with the MERN stack, integrating **Socket.io for live messaging, **Cloudinary for image storage, and **Zustand for state management.
+Chatterly is a powerful real-time chat application built with the MERN stack, integrating **Socket.io for live messaging, **Cloudinary for image storage, and **Zustand for state management.
 It offers **instant messaging, the ability to **send images, and allows users to **update their profile pictures securely with JWT authentication.
 Designed with a modern and responsive UI using Tailwind CSS and Daisy UI, ZapChat ensures an engaging user experience on all devices.

 ---